microsoft/CameraTraps/README.md

 This repo is maintained by folks in the [Microsoft AI for Earth](http://aka.ms/aiforearth) program who like looking at pictures of animals.
 I mean, we want to use machine learning to support conservation too, but we also really like looking at pictures of animals.

+You can read more about what we do to support camera trap researchers in our recent [blog post](https://medium.com/microsoftazure/accelerating-biodiversity-surveys-with-azure-machine-learning-9be53f41e674).

 # Data